Meister Painters

 quick wipe with a damp rag (no cleaning chemicals, even vinegar,

-as they will interfere with paint adhesion)
+as they will interfere with paint adhesion).
+It's also an opportune

-time to reassess and decide whether it's time to
+time to reassess and decide whether it's time to update and

-replace switch-plates, light fixtures, curtain rods, etc,
+replace switch-plates, light fixtures, curtain rods, etc, and remove

 them accordingly, or let us know to remove them.